This post contains affiliate links. Please see our disclosure policy.

 Slices of cornbread in a skillet with honey on a wooden table.

-To reheat or bring your cornbread back to life, you can easily microwave a single slice for 30 seconds.
-Or, preheat oven to 350 F (176 C) place cornbread on a baking sheet, loosely cover with aluminum foil and bake for about 10 minutes.
+To revive leftover cornbread, microwave a single slice for about 30 seconds for a quick warm-up.
+For a more even, oven-fresh taste and texture, preheat your oven to 350°F (176°C), place the cornbread on a baking sheet, loosely cover with foil, and bake for 10 minutes.

 Sweet buttermilk cast iron skillet cornbread made with browned butter sour cream and honey.
 Delicious southern style cornbread recipe.